Shankar-Aditya/DHTDataOverPhone/README.md

 # DHTDataOverPhone
-Program to view temperature and humidity data using sensors very own network.
+Program to view temperature and humidity data on the phone using sensor's very own network.